2025-26 STAFF ANNOUNCEMENT

 14U Girls Head Coach

-Michael Darr enters his second season as a head coach in the program after leading our 12U Girls team in its inaugural season in 2023-24.
-Darr has 18 years of coaching experience and has played an integral role in the growth of girls hockey since 2017.
+Darr has 19 years of coaching experience and has played an integral role in the growth of girls hockey since 2017.
 Previously, he has spent six seasons helping lead Central Ohio Girls Hockey where he helped develop the organization from beginner developmental programs to elite training camps during the spring and summer months.
 Furthermore, he helped the EYHA Lady Dragons program expand from one team to six teams at the 8U, 10U select, 12U select, 12U elite and 14U tier 2 levels.
 While with the Lady Dragons, he was a head coach or assistant coach and helped lead the team's progression of player development.

 Todd Ehrie

-2012 Head Coach
+12U Head Coach

 Ehrie has coached nearly every player that has come through the program at some point, highlighted by the 1997 team that included future NHLers Jack Roslovic, Kole Sherwood and Carson Meyer for several years.
 He has also spent time as an assistant coach at the 15O, 16U and 18U levels and was the head coach of the 2006 team at the 15O level.